-Birth ceremonies: circumcision (Brit Milah); Bar/Bat Mitzvah; marriage ceremonies; death and mourning rituals hich indicates the main beliefs
+Birth ceremonies: circumcision (Brit Milah); Bar/Bat Mitzvah; marriage ceremonies; death and mourning rituals

-• Ultra-orthodox, Orthodox, Progressive
+Ultra-orthodox, Orthodox, Progressive

-- · Teaching, including the nurture of the young in the faith - The pastoral duties of leaders, both clerical and lay e.g. Rabbi - The welfare of members of the community e.g. care of the sick and elderly www.papaCambridge.com For African countries, the purpose of this section is to enable candidates to make a study of the African religious view of life.
+- Teaching, including the nurture of the young in the faith - The pastoral duties of leaders, both clerical and lay e.g. Rabbi - The welfare of members of the community e.g. care of the sick and elderly www.PapaCambridge.com For African countries, the purpose of this section is to enable candidates to make a study of the African religious view of life.
 There are four main areas which may be covered: